ArhanChaudhary/qter/README.md

 <ul>

 This instruction facilitates arbitrary input from a user which will be stored and processed on the puzzle.

-What we could do is supply the algorithm for the cycle and tell the user to repeat that algorithm <their input> number of times this is equivalent to incrementing a register value by one <their input> number of times

- incrementing by the inputted number of times
+To input the number two, the user would perform the specified algorithm on the Rubik's cube two times.

 ```l
 Puzzles